What do Sirens Symbolise?

 I painted this series of figurative oil paintings between 2019 – 2020.
 The Sirens symbolise our disconnect with the mystical, savage and timeless nature of our unconscious.
-I have written quite extensively in The Sirens on their symbolism, my contemplations, how I began this series of artworks, and my process behind these paintings.
+I have written quite extensively in The Siren Paintings on their symbolism, my contemplations, how I began this series of artworks, and my process behind these paintings.

 Paintings are a bit like frozen dreams I’ve always thought, and the Sirens in this series represent a kind of languid otherworldliness.
 But like a flashing glance, or reflection of light in the splashing water, these images portray an untetherable feeling.
 And an unknown place and time.

 Is it longing?
 Do we know the woman’s face turned from us?
 Do we recall the chill down our spines as the waves crash over us?
 The loneliness of the moonlight?
 The melancholy melodies and dreams in the lapping water?
 The horizon seems so unreachable in a world that isn’t real.

 The figure in the painting seems so unreachable too.
 Like Debussy’s ‘La Mer’, this world is in a minor key.
 Even the morning sunlight seems somehow wistful.